Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 Big choreography.
 Unless you've been rehearsing for months and genuinely want to perform, a fully choreographed parent dance puts a lot of pressure on the moment.
 A genuine dance with a mid-song upbeat transition is usually enough.

 Long introductions before the dance.
-If the MC tells a three-minute story before the song starts, the moment's half over before anyone's even on the floor.
+If the MC tells a 3-minute story before the song starts, the moment's half over before anyone's even on the floor.
 Keep introductions under 30 seconds.
 Let the dance speak.

 Scheduling them late in the night.
 Parent dances need a room that's still warm and paying attention.
 Don't push them to the last 20 minutes when energy is winding down.

 The couples who nail this almost always have one thing in common: they spent 10 minutes talking it through beforehand instead of hoping it worked out.
-That conversation makes the difference.
+That conversation makes all the difference.